imagitama/open-sim-gauge/client/README.md

 ### CalibrationPoint

-An object that describes how to "map" a SimVar value into a specific degrees.
+An object that describes how to "map" a Var value into a specific degrees.
 Useful for non-linear gauges like a C172 airspeed indicator.
 When rendering the actual degrees is interpolated between calibration points.

 | Property | Type | Default | Description |
 |-----------|------|----------|--------------|